g0t4/course2-ansible-gs/install/README.md

 # How to install ansible?

 There is no "right way."
-Pick what is familiar and works (i.e. to learn):
+Pick what is familiar and works (i.e. to learn)... _Note: most of these techniques apply to installing any python package_.

 ## I want simple...